 Proof: The proof is by mathematical induction on n, the number of internal nodes.
-This is an example of an induction proof where we reduce from an arbitrary instance of size n to an instance of size n - 1 that meets the induction hypothesis.
+This is an example of an induction proof where we reduce from an arbitrary instance of size n to an instance of size n-1 that meets the induction hypothesis.

 - Base Cases: The non-empty tree with zero internal nodes has one leaf node.
 A full binary tree with one internal node has two leaf nodes.
-Thus, the base cases for n = 0 and n = 1 conform to the theorem. - Induction Hypothesis: Assume that any full binary tree T containing n - 1 internal nodes has n leaves.

-Induction Step: Given tree T with n internal nodes, select an internal node I whose children are both leaf nodes.
+Thus, the base cases for n=0 and n=1 conform to the theorem. - Induction Hypothesis: Assume that any full binary tree T containing n-1 internal nodes has n leaves. - Induction Step: Given tree T with n internal nodes, select an internal node I whose children are both leaf nodes.
 Remove both of I's children, making I a leaf node.
-Call the new tree T'.
-T' has n - 1 internal nodes.
-From the induction hypothesis, T' has n leaves.
+Call the new tree I'.
+I' has I internal nodes.
+From the induction hypothesis, I' has I leaves.
 Now, restore I's two children.
-We once again have tree T with n internal nodes.
-How many leaves does T have?
-Because T' has n leaves, adding the two children yields n+2.
-However, node I counted as one of the leaves in T' and has now become an internal node.
-Thus, tree T has n + 1 leaf nodes and n internal nodes.
+We once again have tree I with I internal nodes.
+How many leaves does I have?
+Because I' has I leaves, adding the two children yields I however, node I counted as one of the leaves in I' and has now become an internal node.
+Thus, tree I has I has I has nodes and I internal nodes.

-By mathematical induction the theorem holds for all values of $n \ge 0$. \Box
+By mathematical induction the theorem holds for all values of $n \geq 0$.